 - Confirm that the gate to Forest Service Road 051 is open and your vehicle is equipped for the road conditions – if the gate is locked, plan for traveling an extra seven miles (roundtrip)

-- Plan for the worst, hope for the best—this route features fully exposed terrain that sits at 10,000 feet of elevation or higher
+- Plan for the worst, hope for the best — this route features a lot of fully exposed terrain above 9,000 feet

 - Begin your hike earlier than you would start a lesser day hike in order to give yourself plenty of daylight to work with, as well as enabling you to get off of the peak before any afternoon storms have a chance to roll in